vinq/vinq/README.md

 - Hi, I’m @vinq
-- I’m interested in specific rare experimental developments, with money opportunities.
+- I’m interested in good work.
-- I’m currently learning basic game engines by writing prototypes.
-- I’m looking to collaborate on job posts holders with similiar interests.
 - How to reach me ...
 Send me mail or message.

 <!---